Click here for part 1

 Going through immigration was a breeze, it took me only 15 minutes to get through security and immigration counter.
 There were A, B and C gates, I made my way to C7 where my plane would be at.
 From the immigration counter to the gate C7 took around 15 mins, not too bad.

 My first sight of the aircraft was the tail.
 As you know the A330 and A340 share the same tail design, it wasn't possible to tell what aircraft was that.
 It was only after seeing the length of the aircraft and the middle emergency window then I realized my aircraft was changed back to the A340-600!
 I had to look at the gate and the monitor screen twice to double confirm my "happiness"!
-I know this doesn't sound right, but at that point of time, I was overjoyed!
-Tears were actually rolling down my cheek, its incredible.
+I know this doesn't sound right, but at that point in time, I was overjoyed!
+Tears were actually rolling down my cheek, it is incredible.
 I managed to get the A340-600 after all!
 HS-TNC was to be my ride back home to Singapore!
 I know some of you must be thinking how insane I am, but that's what aviation enthusiasts go through especially on joy rides.

 Bangkok Airport is definitely not photography-friendly for plane spotters and to be honest I am not very impressed with it.
-This trip was my first experience in this airport and to me, I feel the Thais could have done a lot better to enhance the travelling experience for all.
+This trip was my first experience at this airport and to me, I feel the Thais could have done a lot better to enhance the travelling experience for all.
 At least, there is the express train which connects the airport to town and it is quite cheap if you ask me, 90 baht for one way.

 Here is the proof that I flew on the A346